clarsbyte/Water-Sensor-Arduino/README.md

 # Water-Sensor-Arduino
 A simple school project based on the Arduino UNO and a water sensor.
+The aim of this project is to notify people from certain geographical areas that experience floods frequently.

 ## Items needed:
 1. Arduino UNO (or any Arduino board based on your liking)